Win a fun-filled family break near Bristol

 Find out more on Ashton Gate's RWC page

-There will be a free to visit Fan Zone in Bristol Amphitheatre to coincide with the quarter-final fixtures on 13 - 14 and 19 - 20 September, featuring community-focused entertainment such as a craft area, conversion corner and rugby ‘have-a-go’ zones on the quarter-final and semi-final weekends.
-There will also be huge screens to watch the action, plus many food and drink options, toilets and baby changing facilities.
-You do not need a ticket to access the Fan Zone
+There will be a free to visit Fan Zone in Bristol Amphitheatre (postcode BS1 5LL) to coincide with the quarter-final fixtures on 13 - 14 and 19 - 20 September, featuring live entertainment, rugby ‘have-a-go’ sessions and other family-friendly sports activities across both weekends.
+There will also be a huge screen to watch all of the quarter-finals and semi-finals, plus many food and drink options.
+You do not need a ticket to access the Fan Zone.

 The Fan Plaza at Ashton Gate for ticket holders ONLY, with food, drink, live entertainment, and more.
 Ashton Gate Stadium is linked to the Fan Zone at Bristol Amphitheatre via a dedicated Rugby World Cup 2025 walking route that takes in some of the key cultural sites in Bristol: